 10 Directed Indirect Connections

 What if the relationship we are studying is not symmetric like a similarity or a co-location but it is asymmetric like an interaction or an exchange (e.g., communication or advice) and we need to represent the resulting network using a directed graph?
 How do indirect connections work in the directed case?
-Well, it’s just like in the undirected case we saw in Chapter 9 but with a couple of differences.
+Well, it’s just like in the undirected case we saw in sec-indirect but with a couple of differences.

 First, we have to respect the direction of the path (follow the arrows).